isomerpages/gb-assist/pages/solutionrepo/solution305.md

 ---
-title: Filing and Seaming Machine
+title: Commercial Inkjet Printer
 permalink: /productivity-solutions-grant/solutionrepo/solution305
 ---

 #### Description

-The filing and seaming machine automates the filing and seaming of canned beverages.
-Operators will only need to load the machine with the product.
-Each can in the production line will be filled to the desired level, checked (by weight or volume), and subsequently heat sealed shut.
+Commercial inkjet printers integrated into the production lines are used to stamp information directly onto the product packaging.
+They allow the company to print specific information to individual product packets like bar codes, product information, expiry date.

-Grant support: 80% of cost of equipment, up to $30,000 grant
+Grant support: 80% of cost of equipment, up to $24,000 grant

 #### Details of Solution